ccmbioinfo/mugqic_pipelines/pipelines/episeq/README.md

 ```

 ## Reports
 The pipeline generates a massive amount of data, many of which is not immediately visualized.
 Reports help provide a summary of results that is more readily understood.
 As such, it is one of the easier ways towards understanding the results.
-[Later](#epi-seq-pipeline-steps)
+Thus, it is our responsibility to ensure that the data is organized in a way that others can look over the results.
+Essential information for each step can be found [here](#epi-seq-pipeline-steps).

 ### Pipeline-wide reporting
 A final report comes from running the Epi-Seq script with the `--report` option.
 This will generate a new `qsub.sh` script that will generate a report.
+The report will be located in the `report` directory, within the output directory.
+The report will contain information from steps 1-3,10-13, which is representative of the entire pipeline.

-###
+### Processing and Quality Control
+The [Bismark HTML report](#11-bismark_html_report_generator) provides an abundance of information the pre-processing steps that each sample went through.
+This visual report helps summarize the output for steps 4-10 of the pipeline.
+From step 11 alone, this report gives the user a good understanding on any possible problems with the input data.

 ## Epi-Seq Pipeline Steps
+**NOTE:** For each step below, the logs containing stdout and stderr messages can be found at `job_output/<output_directory_name>`.
 ### 1. bismark_prepare_genome
 This step takes in a reference genome fasta file and convert the sequence for methylation alignment and sequencing.
 This is a pre-processing step for [bismark_align](#4-bismark_align).
 The step will link the reference genome to the output directory (if needed), and create the methylome sequence in the directory called `Bisulfite_Genome`, which contains two subdirectories within it.
 Each subdirectory contains a converted sequence of either C->T and G->A conversions.
 Each of these converted sequences are used to align the bisulfite-treated reads.
 Since bisulfite sequencing causes unmethylated C to covert to U and later interpreted as T, this step allows alignment to be made without excessive mismatches due to the bisulfite treatment.
 This step only needs to be done once within a project's output folder.